 The important context lies in a) the comparison of our limited heating fuel options, b) the kind of building we’re heating (specifically, the heat loss profile of that building), and c) the practicality and affordability of cleaner heating options.

 Fossil fuel alternatives

 Our heating options are limited and there is no such thing as a (carbon) free lunch when it comes to heating our homes.
 For the past century, heating has been a dirty, environmentally costly business.
-Today we have two alternatives to heating with fossil fuel: renewable electric and clean-tech wood heat.
+Today we have two alternatives to heating with fossil fuel: solar and other renewably powered heat pumps, and clean-tech wood heat.